ivannotes/blog-post/develop_single_app_with_react.md

         port: 9876
     }

-Above code snippets configured the source-map and webpack debug server, for dev server we proxy all static request to our local environment and all non static request to backend dev server.
+Above code snippets configured the source-map and webpack debug server, for dev server we could proxy all static request to our local environment and all non static request to backend dev server.
 To run the dev server I use the following command: